phetsims/sun/doc/Checkbox.md

 ### To have a complete Voicing feature 2 design cycles may be required to design required voicing responses:
 * **1 - Core/Essential Voicing:**
-    * a unique Voicing Name Response - preferably identical to the accessible name;
+    * a _Voicing Name Response_ - must be unique, and ideally identical to the accessible name;
-    * Voicing Help Text Response - ideally indicating there are two states available.
-It is great if the accessible help text and Voicing help text are the same.
-There are options to make them different if need be.;
+    * _Voicing Help Text Response_ - ideally indicating there are two available states.
+It is great if the accessible help text and Voicing help text are the same (options available to make them different, if needed);
 * **2 - Voicing:**
-    * two Voicing Context Responses - preferably identical to the accessible context responses.
+    * Two _Voicing Context Responses_ - preferably identical to the accessible context responses;

 #### The Voicing experience of a checkbox can vary based input method and the Sim Voicing Options that are seletected in Preferences;
 * With keyboard input users: